integreat-io/map-transform/README.md

 transformer (which again returns a function mapping the data).
 Any properties given on the operation object, apart from `$transform`, will be passed in the `props` object.

+If you provide `$transform` with an unknown transformer id, `mapTransform()` will throw.
+Note that this happens right away, on the first function call, so you don't have to try to run the mapper function with any data to discover the mistake.

 When you define the `transform` operation as an object, you may specify `$iterate: true` on the object to apply the transform to every item on an array,